urosevic/youtube-channel/readme.txt

 * Removing the YouTube logo from the playback control bar does not work for all videos.
 * Async HTML5 video does not work for 2nd same video on the same page (two YTC blocks set to Async HTML5)

-If WordFence or other malware scan tool detect YouTube Channel file `youtube-channel.php` as a potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.
+If WordFence or other malware scan tool detect My YouTube Channel file `youtube-channel.php` as a potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.

 = Credits =